QuangLyHo/jira-clone-spring-boot/README.md

 - Authorization rules:
   - Projects: only `ADMIN` can create/update/delete; any authenticated user can read
   - Tasks: only a task's assignees (or an `ADMIN`) can update/delete it; any authenticated user can create/read
-- Role changes take effect immediately (checked fresh from the DB on every request, not baked into the token)
+- Role changes take effect immediately

 **Data & testing**
-- Schema is owned by Flyway migrations (`src/main/resources/db/migration`), not hand-edited SQL
+- Schema is owned by Flyway migrations (`src/main/resources/db/migration`)
 - Hibernate runs with `ddl-auto=validate` — it checks entities against the Flyway-built schema rather than generating it
 - Full test suite: unit tests (service layer), `@WebMvcTest` controller-slice tests, and a real integration test backed by Testcontainers — all self-contained, no manual DB setup required
 - CI runs the full suite on every push/PR via GitHub Actions